Superbition/Celestte-Docs/docs/using_voltis/views.md

 ## Extending a view

 When designing a web application it’s very common to have a master template or a common layout, for example you may reuse a certain header or footer style but you won’t want to write these elements every time you create a new view.
-So that’s why Polyel allows you to extend a view.
+So that’s why Voltis allows you to extend a view.

 ```php
 return response(